Casinos Near Indianapolis, Indiana – Map & List

 While there are numerous casinos spread out all throughout the upper Midwest, all of them are at least 100 miles from Indianapolis.

-Some of these are racinos similar to the two mentioned above, while others are more Las Vegas-style resorts complete with hotels, spas, and live table games.
+Some of these are racinos with only electronic gaming devices, while others are more Las Vegas-style resorts complete with hotels, spas, and live table games.

 These include the following, in order of proximity to Indianapolis:

-In addition to these, the Horseshoe Southern Indiana is 124 miles away, or a two hour drive.
+In addition to these, Caesars Southern Indiana is 124 miles away, or a two hour drive.

-Belterra Park Gaming, just a little southeast of downtown Cincinnati is only 121 miles away, however I’m not including it on the map as they only have the video lottery terminals rather than real slot machines and therefore is not worth a two hour drive.
+Belterra Park Gaming, just a little southeast of downtown Cincinnati is only 121 miles away, however I’m not including it on the map as they only have the video lottery terminals rather than real slot machines and therefore may not be worth a two hour drive for many of you.

+By Steve Beauregard.
 Indiana Grand Casino photo courtesy of Indiana Office of Tourism Development.
 Harrah’s Hoosier Park Photos courtesy of Caesars Entertainment.